Telephone number pooling: History

-Widespread introduction of automated mobile phone service in 1983 created two competing carriers in each city.
+Widespread introduction of the Advanced Mobile Phone System (AMPS) mobile phone service in 1983 created two competing carriers in each service area.
 Additional mobile carriers entered the market to provide digital service (such as GSM, introduced in 1991).
-In 1985, competitive access providers (CAPs) began to offer private line and special access services; originally based on PBX standards such as direct inward dial, these evolved into full competitive local exchange carriers (CLEC).
-The Telecommunications Act of 1996 required incumbent telephone companies to interconnect with the new entrants.
+In 1985, competitive access providers (CAPs) began to offer private line and special access services; originally based on private branch exchange (PBX) standards such as direct inward dial, these evolved into competitive local exchange carriers (CLEC).
+The Telecommunications Act of 1996 required incumbent telephone companies (ILECs) to interconnect with the new entrants.